In Oregon, addiction professionals continue to be in high demand. There is a shortage across the state of addiction professionals.

 What will I do on the job?

-As an alcohol and drug counselor, you will motivate clients to enter treatment, conduct intake interviews, write treatment plans, provide individual counseling, conduct family education, do group counseling, manage cases and keep records, make ethical decisions, use multicultural competencies, and employ gender-specific treatment methods.
+As an addiction counselor, you will motivate clients to enter treatment, conduct intake interviews, write treatment plans, provide individual counseling, conduct family education, do group counseling, manage cases and keep records, make ethical decisions, use multicultural competencies, and employ gender-specific treatment methods.

 What skills will I use on the job?

-The Alcohol and Drug Counselor program is carefully designed to develop your skills in individual counseling, family education, group counseling, drug and alcohol treatment methods, case management, advanced counseling procedures and cross-cultural awareness.
+The Addiction Counseling Program is carefully designed to develop your skills in individual counseling, family education, group counseling, drug and alcohol treatment methods, case management, advanced counseling procedures and cross-cultural awareness.